iShivamyadav/Movie-Flix/README.md

 # Movie-Flix
-A website that takes user rating for movies and shows Average Rating
+A PHP & MYSQL based website that takes user rating for movies and shows Average Rating